Matthew Amoah: NAC Breda

 The 26-year-old Amoah signed a three-year deal with the Eredivisie's NAC Breda on 3 July 2007, after a medical.
 The former Vitesse forward returned to the Netherlands after a lack of first-team opportunities at Dortmund.
 "We have been working on this deal for months", NAC technical director Earnie Stewart said.
 "First it looked like it was impossible for the player to sign, but this week negotiations went quicker."Amoah was instrumental in the attack of NAC Breda since his arrival in July 2007.
 He scored more than eight goals in every season at the club.
 He scored 11 goals in his first season, 12 in his second season and then nine in his third season.
 He was the top scorer of NAC Breda and was loved by the supporters for his spectacular goals which helped the club a lot.
 At the end of his five-year stay with the club played 105 league matches and scored 43 goals.

 Mersin İdmanyurdu

-Amoah signed a two-year contract with Mersin İdmanyurdu SK, the newly promoted Turkish club.
+Amoah signed a two-year contract with Mersin İdmanyurdu, the newly promoted Turkish club.
 He only played five matches for the team and left Turkey after one year.